 We frequently round Excel numbers to make them easier to understand.
 However, when working with sensitive data, it can be inaccurate.
 Simple fractional changes can have a significant impact on the entire project.
 So, in this tutorial, we will show you how to stop Excel from rounding up decimals.

-4 Simple Methods to Stop Excel from Rounding Up Decimals
+How to Stop Excel from Rounding Up Decimals: 4 Simple Methods

 We’ve provided a data set in the image below that shows rounded numbers to two decimal places, though our actual numbers go up to five decimal places.
 We’ll use Excel basics like adjusting column width, changing the number format, and customizing the Format Cell box to stop Excel from rounding up the decimals.